NASA-AMMOS/CameraModelUtilsJS/src/cahvore-utilities/README.md

 The transformation frame of the linear camera model frustums.
 Equivalent to "Camera.matrix".

-### minFrameBounds
+### .minFrameBounds

 ```js
 minFrameBounds : FrameBounds
 ```

 The bounds that are completely encompassed the cahvore model at the minimal extents 1m out in the given frame.

-### maxFrameBounds
+### .maxFrameBounds

 ```js
 maxFrameBounds : FrameBounds
 ```

 The bounds that completely encompass the cahvore model at the maximum extents 1m out in the given frame.